yz-329/stats220/README.md

 # Start of STATS220

-This github repo will contain all projects done in STATS220 in 2024 Semester 1.
+This Github repo will contain all projects done in STATS220 in 2024 Semester 1.

 ### Project 1